AKS1996/VOCOWA/README.md

 4. Now execute latter file.
 When it prompts for continue, enter 'n'
 5. This will result in 'result.jpg' file

-Sample files are being provided for refernce
+Sample files are being provided for reference
 # Limitations
 1. Static environment
 2. Bot's currently not moving